cleanmedia/cloudtools/README.md

 * It will ask for the new PIN to be put into the environment.

+## filecrypt
-## filecrypt: File Crypt - Script to compress-encrypt/check/decompress-decrypt a File
+File Crypt - Script to compress-encrypt/check/decompress-decrypt a File

 ### Example